by Tara Springett

 Apart from these more classical symptoms, all my clients report having increased positive and negative emotions and a heightened sensitivity in general.
 These feelings make it much harder to put up with circumstances that could be tolerated before and people sometimes feel that they have to change many aspects of their lives and relationships.

 Unfortunately, it does not work that way.
-A kundalini awakening is an event of the whole body and mind and it cannot be reversed, no more than we can reverse puberty.
+An awakening is an event of the whole body and mind and it cannot be reversed, no more than we can reverse puberty.
 Therefore, we need to embrace this entire process and resolve any issue that has become a challenge.

-It is my overwhelming experience with my clients that physical symptoms subside once we have dealt with the more emotional, spiritual and relationship related issues.
+It is my overwhelming experience with my clients that the physical symptoms of the kundalini syndrome subside once we have dealt with the more emotional, spiritual and relationship related issues.
 For example, if we hold spiritual ideas that make us feel powerless and frightened, we have to find a more empowering and loving way to relate to the divine.

-If we hold ideas about ourselves that are somewhat arrogant or even megalomaniac then the presence of kundalini will throw up so many problems that we are ‘forced’ to become more humble and realistic about ourselves.
+If we hold ideas about ourselves that are somewhat arrogant or even megalomaniac then the presence of this energy will throw up so many problems that we are ‘forced’ to become more humble and realistic about ourselves.

 In the same way, we have to reassess all our relationships in which we feel powerless or unloved.